clarkbab/robomouse/mice/README.md

 Favours moves towards the centre of the maze.
 Uses the [State Mixin](mixins/README.md#state-mixin) to track position and heading and measure direction of centre.
 Moves with larger vector components in the direction of centre will be favoured.

+### Tremaux Mouse

+An implementation of depth-first search, this mouse will search down a branch until a leaf is reached and then backtrack.
+For this method to work, the mouse must know how many times it has taken a certain path.
+A path is defined as the passage between two nodes, where a node is an intersection (has an l-shape bend) or a dead-end.

+As the mouse progresses through the maze it builds up a graph of the nodes it has visited.
+When re-tracing a passage it can use this knowledge to move to the next node as quickly as possible.

 ## Results